dartsatlas/terms-of-service.dartsatlas.com/index.md

 ## Entire Agreement

-These Terms of Use, our Privacy Policy, and Terms of Sale constitute the sole and entire agreement between you and Darts Atlas LLC regarding the Website and supersede all prior and contemporaneous understandings, agreements, representations, and warranties, both written and oral, regarding the Website.
+These Terms of Use, our Privacy Policy, and Terms of Sale constitute the sole and entire agreement between you and The Darts Atlas Corporation regarding the Website and supersede all prior and contemporaneous understandings, agreements, representations, and warranties, both written and oral, regarding the Website.

 ## Your Comments and Concerns

-This website is operated by Darts Atlas LLC 2204 Santa Rita Street, Austin, Texas 78702.
+This website is operated by The Darts Atlas Corporation 2204 Santa Rita Street, Austin, Texas 78702.
 All notices of copyright infringement claims should be sent to the copyright agent designated in our Copyright Policy in the manner and by the means set out in these Terms of Use.
 All other feedback, comments, requests for technical support, and other communications relating to the Website should be directed to: hello@dartsatlas.com.